jaywink/ansible-diaspora/README.md

 ### OS

-Currently only Ubuntu 14.04 targets have verified.
-Ubuntu versions near this will likely work.
+Currently only Ubuntu targets have verified.
+Ubuntu versions below have been verified to work:

+* 14.04 (Trusty)
+* 15.04 (Vivid)

+15.10 is not supported, see [this issue](https://github.com/jaywink/ansible-diaspora/issues/1).

 Pull requests welcome to include other platforms!